NDari/gocrunch/mat/README.md

 ```go
 func New(dims ...int) *Mat
 ```
 New is the primary constructor for the "Mat" object.
-New is a veradic function, expecting 0 to 3 ints, with differing behavior as follows:
+New is a variadic function, expecting 0 to 3 ints, with differing behavior as follows:

 ```go